San Diego Gulls: Bakersfield Condors

-In what is more of a rivalry from teams of the past, the Gulls have shared a longstanding rivalry with the Bakersfield Condors, the affiliate of the Edmonton Oilers.
+The Gulls have a rivalry with the Bakersfield Condors, the affiliate of the Edmonton Oilers.

 Bakersfield, then known as the Bakersfield Fog from 1995 until 1998 when the franchise was rebranded as the Condors, and San Diego, were charter members of the West Coast Hockey League from its inception in 1995 until the league was absorbed by the East Coast Hockey League in 2003.

-That 2015–16 season saw Bakersfield and San Diego have multiple fights and line brawls broke out during a game played at Mechanics Bank Arena.
-Each team has scored a postseason series victory over their respective foes.
+In the 2015–16 season, Bakersfield and San Diego had multiple fights and line brawls during a game played at Mechanics Bank Arena.
+Each team has scored a postseason series victory over the other.

 Notably, on May 3, 2019, in the Pacific Division Finals of the 2019 Calder Cup playoffs, the Gulls defeated the Condors 3–2 in quadruple overtime for the 1–0 series lead.
-Maxime Comtois scored the game winning goal 4:20 into the fourth overtime period and it ended the game after five hours and ten minutes of gameplay.
+Maxime Comtois scored the game winning goal 4:20 into the fourth overtime period, ending the game after five hours and ten minutes of play.
 San Diego would upset Bakersfield by winning the series 4 games to 2.
 Bakersfield played San Diego during the COVID-shortened 2020–21 Pacific Division playoffs, defeating San Diego 2 games to 1 in the best of 3 series.

 Tucson Roadrunners

-The Gulls also share a rivalry with the Tucson Roadrunners, the AHL affiliate of the Utah Mammoth and formerly the Arizona Coyotes affiliate.
+The Gulls also share a rivalry with the Tucson Roadrunners, the AHL affiliate of the Utah Mammoth and formerly the Arizona Coyotes' affiliate.
 San Diego and Tucson's rivalry has been dubbed the "I-8 Border Cup" with the winner of each season's series between the two teams being presented with the "I-8 Border Cup Trophy", which has been in the possession of the Roadrunners since the 2018–19 season.
 As of the 2024–25, the two teams have faced each other 80 times during the regular season, with the Roadrunners holding a record of 43–34–2–1 against the Gulls.
 In the 2024–25 season, Tucson secured the series with a 5–3–0–0 record.